Kanomble/celery_blast/README.md

     - [ ] assembly download, `makeblastdb` execution and creation of `.pal` blast database alias files with snakemake
     - [ ] check out how to monitor snakemake execution
 - [ ] integrate project_creation dashboard functionality
+- [ ] use [ajax](https://api.jquery.com/jquery.ajax/) asynchronously to check celery tasks execution process
+- [ ] use [celery-progress](https://github.com/czue/celery-progress) for monitoring the celery tasks execution process in the backend
 - [X] check out the .pal files from BLAST databases

 ## TODO Database Models